jbu313mlb92ome8w/meshcli_batch.sh/README.md

 # meshcli_batch.sh
-Batch Scipt for MeshCore USB Serial Programming
+Batch Scipt for MeshCore USB Serial Programming.

 ## Info
 Only tested with Heltec v4 as that is all I have access to currently.